Kim Marie Johansson: Gender reassignment

 In 2018, 27-year-old Johansson declared that she now identified as a woman, changing her name to Kim Marie Johansson.
 Johansson said that she had felt she was a girl since she was five years old, but that it took her several years to realize why she was the way she was and felt the way she felt.
 She said she would feel better in a women's prison as she was not comfortable around men and was scared of them.
 Johansson applied to serve the remainder of her sentence in Hinseberg women's prison, a request which was first rejected and then granted by the Swedish Prison and Probation Service and she was transferred.
 This meant that Johansson moved from a Class 1 maximum security institution to a Class 2 lower security institution with women.

 At that time she was reported to the police for threatening to kill a prison guard.
 As a prisoner, Johansson opened an Instagram account under the name Magdala Johansson and uploaded photos of artwork of, for example, a drawing of severed hands and of the rifle with text announcing plans to "kill the TERF" (from Trans Exclusionary Radical Feminist).
 The latter was an apparent reference to journalist Kajsa Ekis Ekman, who had written an article in the Swedish newspaper Aftonbladet, that criticized the transfer of Johansson to a women's prison.
-Ekman has expressed fears that she will be murdered on one of her furloughs.

 In 2020, Johansson was prosecuted for threatening Cissi Wallin.

+In 2022, four young men were charged with beating up Johansson, but were acquitted in court.